Subtitling services for videos and films enable a broader audience to appreciate and enjoy international audiovisual works.

 A film is all about telling a story and expressing various emotions.
 One of the most challenging aspects of subtitling is emotional expression.
 The translator must convey the same feeling that the audience sees on screen in the dialogues.

 The translator and editor must choose words by hand.
-They should successfully convey the same feeling like the scene and actors.
+They should successfully convey the same feeling as the scene and actors.
 The audience will not fully comprehend a situation if the terms used are not carefully chosen.

 We communicate with language, and each word has a specific meaning.
 However, several English words do not have direct translations in other languages.